droonga/droonga.org/reference/1.1.1/command-line-tools/droonga-request/index.md

 `--host=NAME`
-: Host name of the engine node.
+: Host name of the endpoint of the Droonga cluster.
   A guessed host name of the computer you are running the command, by default.

 `--port=PORT`
-: Port number to communicate with the engine.
+: Port number to communicate with the endpoint of the Droonga cluster.
   `10031` by default.

 `--tag=TAG`
-: Tag name to communicate with the engine.
+: Tag name to communicate with the endpoint of the Droonga cluster.
   `droonga` by default.

 `--protocol=PROTOCOL`